Tomev/qcflow/docs/source/llms/llm-evaluate/index.rst

 Creating Custom LLM-as-a-Judge Metrics
 **************************************

-You can also create your own LLM-as-a-Judge evaluation metrics with :py:func:`mlflow.metrics.genai.make_genai_metric` API, which needs the following information:
+You can also create your own LLM-as-a-Judge evaluation metrics with :py:func:`qcflow.metrics.genai.make_genai_metric` API, which needs the following information:

 * ``name``: the name of your custom metric.
 * ``definition``: describe what's the metric doing.
 * ``grading_prompt``: describe the scoring criteria.
 * ``examples`` (Optional): a few input/output examples with scores provided; used as a reference for the LLM judge.

-See the :py:func:`API documentation <mlflow.metrics.genai.make_genai_metric>` for the full list of the configurations.
+See the :py:func:`API documentation <qcflow.metrics.genai.make_genai_metric>` for the full list of the configurations.

 Under the hood, ``definition``, ``grading_prompt``, ``examples`` together with evaluation data and model output will be composed into a long prompt and sent to LLM.
 If you are familiar with the concept of prompt engineering,